 Another fun idea in Oxford with kids is to hire a boat and go punting down the river Thames after a spot of lunch in one of the city’s quirky cafes or restaurants.

 France with Kids

-The Landes department of Southwest France is a nature-loving families paradise!
-Teaming with lakes and bordered by a long sandy coastline, it’s the perfect place to take the kids in summer.
+The Landes department of southwest France is a nature-loving family’s paradise!
+Teeming with lakes and bordered by a long sandy coastline, it’s the perfect place to take the kids in summer.

 The main lakes, Lac de Cazaux and Lac de Biscarrosse et de Parentis, offer playgrounds, inflatable obstacle courses, paddle boats and ice cream shops to keep the little ones entertained, while the beaches at Mimizan and Biscarrosse offer unlimited sandcastle building opportunities and surfing lessons for the bigger kids!

-We just loved Berlin with its child friendly museums, family friendly attractions and great places to eat.
+We just loved Berlin with its kid-friendly museums, attractions and places to eat.
 In fact there are so many things to do in Berlin with families that you’ll need a few weeks to do it all!

 For families who love history there are plenty of great sights to visit such as the Reichstag Building, Checkpoint Charlie, the East Side Gallery at the Berlin Wall and the Brandenburg Gate – all are free to visit.
 With the Reichstag Building you do need to book in advance, but entry is free as is the audio guide provided.

 Be sure to visit the German Spy Museum where kids can dress up as spies, debug a room and even make their way through a laser alarmed room.